Workofarttattoo/consciousness-project-site/assets/resources/phenomenology-lab-notebook-vol-02.md

 - JSON exports for custom visualizations
 - Facilitation notes with timing cues

-Email notebook@consciousness.project to request the complete dataset package.
+Email joshua@thegavl.com to request the complete dataset package.